Ulster Senior Cup (rugby union)

 The Ulster Senior Cup is a knock-out competition for senior rugby union teams in the province of Ulster.
 It is administered by Ulster Rugby.

-The most successful club is Queen's University with 23 wins.
-The current holders are City of Armagh RFC.
+The most successful club is Queen's University with 24 wins.
+The current holders are Ballynahinch.

 The winners compete with the other three provincial cup winners for the All-Ireland Cup.

 Entry requirements

 Entry is currently restricted to rugby clubs from Ulster that play in the All-Ireland League.